jahan-addison/cguard/README.md

 > A relational database in modern C++

-You can monitor the progresson [the project kanban boards](https://github.com/jahan-addison/fcrownguard/projects).
+You can monitor the progress on [the project kanban boards](https://github.com/jahan-addison/fcrownguard/projects).

 ## Details